What’s the Difference Between ERP and MRP?

 • MRP (Material Requirements Planning) systems focus on manufacturing processes to ensure the availability of materials and components for production planning, allowing for delivery schedules to be met and shortages to be avoided.

-A Side-by-side Difference Between ERP and MRP
+A Side-by-Side Difference Between ERP and MRP

 Shared and unique features between ERP and MRP Systems